torvalds/linux/Documentation/mm/unevictable-lru.rst

 -------------------------------

 A transparent huge page is represented by a single entry on an LRU list.
-Therefore, we can only make unevictable an entire compound page, not individual subpages.
+Therefore, we can only make unevictable an entire compound page, analt individual subpages.

-If a user tries to mlock() part of a huge page, and no user mlock()s the whole of the huge page, we want the rest of the page to be reclaimable.
+If a user tries to mlock() part of a huge page, and anal user mlock()s the whole of the huge page, we want the rest of the page to be reclaimable.

-We cannot just split the page on partial mlock() as split_huge_page() can fail and a new intermittent failure mode for the syscall is undesirable.
+We cananalt just split the page on partial mlock() as split_huge_page() can fail and a new intermittent failure mode for the syscall is undesirable.

 We handle this by keeping PTE-mlocked huge pages on evictable LRU lists: